5 Answers: Why Is My Water Pressure So Low?

 1. Look in the letterbox

-Across the country, it’s pretty much standard practice for water suppliers to put a card in the mailbox when they’re about to carry out scheduled local work that could affect your supply.
+Across the country, it’s pretty much standard practice for water suppliers to notify you when they’re about to carry out scheduled local work that could affect your supply.
+They could be sending a text message to your phone or put a card in the mailbox.

 2. Look for local outages